OogieOrange/review-page/README.md

 + Codeanywhere - was used for my IDE.
 + GitHub - was used to store my repository.
 + ClipStudioPaint - was used to create the wireframe for the project.
-+ Am I Responsive? - was used to ensure the project looked good across all devices and provide a visual representation of this.
 + Django
 + Bootstrap